 Q: Lastly, what is something that you could share with us that we wouldn’t learn from reading your blog?

 Megan: I worked at McDonalds for 10 years (14 – 24).
 So glad that I opted for a career change!

 I think we can all be glad Megan decided on her career change.
 As a novice traveler, I love living vicariously through the stories and photos Megan and her husband produce.
 The old adage, “standing on the shoulders of giants” comes to mind when reading about Megan’s journey.
 Not only did happenstance put her next to a professional travel blogger during a flight early-on in her career, but she mentions a number of blogs that she still follows for inspiration.

 Seeking inspiration from those we admire is not cheating.
 When I hit creative walls, I’ll do anything from watch one of my favorite movies, pick up a recommended book, or listen to music while I hit the gym.
 Since I have been following Mapping Megan, I have seen her website advance in functionality and change in appearance.
 Her advice to adapt or become irrelevant is not just lip-service, it is Megan’s reality.
-That advice is increasingly pertinent across all industries because of the ever-changing technological landscape.
-Cooperatize discusses this in-depth in our recent post with the Native Advertising Institute.
+That advice is increasingly true across all industries because of the ever-changing technological landscape.

 By the way, if you are one of those “creative types” then submit a logo for Blogger’s Corner to use as a featured image.
 You will win our undying love and admiration as well as mentions through all our social media channels highlighting your blog among our brands and blogger community which is over 20,000 members strong.
 We hope to share a new logo each week.
 Send submissions and/or comments directly to email@example.com.
 Thank you!